sanjibbehera/InstallingKubernetesInRHEL8/README.md

 Installation of Kubernetes in RHEL 8 using Kubeadm Package Manager.
 The Repo code is example/reference to be used as steps to install Docker and Kubernetes in RHEL 8.
 I have added elaborate steps in the README file.
 Please follow the same.
+This is a simple K8s & Docker installation in 3 VMs.
 Important Note: The default interface naming convention in RHEL8 start with "ens" instead of "eth" as in RHEL7.

     Preview: